The Marianna Brown Dietrich College of Humanities and Social Sciences

 Notes:

-Offered jointly by the Undergraduate Economics Program and the Carnegie Mellon Institute for Security and Technology
+Offered jointly by the Undergraduate Economics Program and the Carnegie Mellon Institute for Strategy and Technology

 Offered jointly by the Undergraduate Economics Program and the Department of Statistics and Data Science